 When the dry period begins in June in the southern Serengeti, innumerable herds of wildebeest join up to migrate over 800 kilometers across vast Serengeti plains to the Maasai Mara, forever on the lookout for fresh pastures.
 During this migration, they have to cross several rivers.

-The greatest obstacle and one that they have to cross is the Mara River that flows from Kenya through the Masai Mara region and continues across the border into north Serengeti.
+The greatest obstacle and one that they have to cross is the Mara River which flows from Kenya through the Masai Mara region and continues across the border into north Serengeti.

 The river is a magnet to all kinds of wildlife, making it a shopping mall for predators that stick around for the market day dubbed “The Great Migration.”
 Maasai Mara is a quintessential attraction for Africa safari holidays.

 The reserve is home to an excellent year-round concentration of game, a photographer’s and naturalist’s paradise.
-On safari in the Mara, one can easily spot the gentle elephant, buffalo, giraffe, lion, cheetah, the migratory wildebeest, and zebra.
-Travelers frequently spot out leopards, endangered black rhinos hiding in the dense thickets, and large rafts of hippo and enormous crocodiles are found in the Mara River.
+On safari in the Mara, one can easily spot the gentle elephant, buffalo, giraffe, lion, cheetah, migratory wildebeest, and zebra.
+Travelers frequently spot out leopards and endangered black rhinos hiding in the dense thickets, and large rafts of hippos and enormous crocodiles are found in the Mara River.
 Birders will not get disappointed to tick off the list of over 450 bird species.